Slideshow776/Blip-Blop/README.md

     Thoughtful relaxed concentration or flow-like state.

     * **What makes the game fun?**
-    The novelty of a long-forgotten game, besting the A.I or your friends in competitive gameplay, and the adventure mode features more modern challenges.
+    The novelty of a long-forgotten game, besting the A.I or your friends in competitive gameplay, and the challenge mode features more modern challenges.

 5. Development